David Pearl (businessman): Public image

-Pearl was described in a 2003 interview with The Lawyer as an "old school" businessman favouring a "gentleman’s agreement" over routine legal outsourcing.
-His personal approach to business has been represented as keeping as much as possible in-house and a hands-on approach to acquiring property.
-Auctioneer Duncan Moir has stated Pearl operates by buying property he genuinely likes, "as though he were a collector, rather than an investor".
-Pearl's fashion choices have been described as "perennially dressed down" and "famously scruffy."
-In 2006, he claimed to spend around £91 a year on clothing.
+Pearl was described in a 2003 interview with The Lawyer as an "old school" businessman who preferred a "gentleman’s agreement" to routine legal outsourcing.
+Auctioneer Duncan Moir has said Pearl often buys property he personally finds appealing, "as though he were a collector, rather than an investor".
+His fashion sense has been described as "perennially dressed down" and "famously scruffy".
+In 2006, he stated he spent around £91 a year on clothing.

-Pearl appeared in a 2007 episode of Secret Millionaire wherein he successfully posed as a new volunteer at Queen Alexandra Hospital in Portsmouth.
-At the end of the episode, he had donated £50,000 to various recipients, including a fellow volunteer and to stroke rehabilitation and cancer care organisations.
+Pearl appeared in a 2007 episode of Secret Millionaire, posing as a new volunteer at Queen Alexandra Hospital in Portsmouth.
+At the end of the programme, he donated £50,000 to various recipients, including a volunteer and organisations supporting stroke rehabilitation and cancer care.

 Controversies

 In 2000, Structadene sued Hackney Council under the Local Government Act 1972.
-A high court judge found the Council had acted illegally in the sale of 12 commercial industrial units to existing tenants at £40,000.
-The Council's sale was after they had already refused a £100,000 offer from Structadene, going against their duty to sell to the highest bidder.
+A high court judge found the Council had acted illegally in selling 12 commercial units to tenants for £40,000 after rejecting Structadene's earlier £100,000 offer, contrary to its duty to obtain the best price.

-In 2007, Structadene placed a bid for a portfolio of 277 properties, including commercial units, with Islington London Borough Council.
-Local press valued the purchase at £45m despite Structadene's offer of £70m.
-Tenants were reportedly concerned about rent increases, and at least two property traders had been edged out of the bid due to the quick turnaround time.
-Structadene responded that they would discuss rent prices with each tenant in an effort "to keep the unique nature of the borough."
+In 2007, Structadene bid for a portfolio of 277 properties from Islington London Borough Council.
+Local press valued the sale at £45 million despite Structadene’s £70 million offer.
+Some tenants expressed concern about rent rises, and two property traders were reportedly unable to complete bids due to tight deadlines.
+Structadene stated they would discuss rent issues with each tenant "to keep the unique nature of the borough".

 Personal life

 Pearl is the vice president of Tottenham Hotspur.
-According to the Sunday Times Rich List in 2019, Pearl was worth £456 million, an increase of £57 million from 2018.
+According to the Sunday Times Rich List in 2019, he was worth £456 million, an increase of £57 million from 2018.